-At the Council meeting 9 June 2011 the Council agreed a revised senior management structure which included a remuneration package of £85,000 to £90,000 for the Chief Executive (with 3 incremental points) and £70,000 to £75,000 for the two corporate directors (again with 3 incremental points).
+At the Council meeting 9 June 2011 the Council agreed the current senior management structure, which was subsequently updated at the Council meeting 10 April 2014 and by a 2% pay award effective from 1 January 2015 covering the period to 31 March 2016, to include a remuneration package of £87,567 to £92,718 for the Chief Executive (with 3 incremental points) and £72,114 to £77,265 for the two corporate directors (again with 3 incremental points).
 In determining the grading structure for these posts, which fall outside the nationally agreed arrangements, the Council takes account of the need to ensure value for money balanced against the need to recruit and retain employees who are able to meet the requirements of the role.
+As mentioned above, the new structure involves a new remuneration package for the Chief Executive of £95,000 to £100,000 (by three incremental progression points), the deletion of the post of Corporate Director of People and Places (from 1 April 2016) and Corporate Director of Resources (from 1 July 2016) and the creation of three new Service Director posts with a remuneration package of £57,500 to £61,000 (by three equal incremental progression points).

 Heads of Service are remunerated in accordance with the pay and grading structure agreed by both the Employment and Appeals Committee and the Cabinet at their meeting 8 December 2008.
-This revised pay and grading structure was implemented as a result of the 1997 Single Status Agreement which required all Councils to review their local grading structures and to implement a structure which was fair and nondiscriminatory.
+This revised pay and grading structure was implemented as a result of the 1997 Single Status Agreement which required all Councils to review their local grading structures and to implement a structure which was fair and non-discriminatory.
 The Council adopts the national pay bargaining arrangements in respect of the establishment and revision of the national pay spine and the pay and grading structure is published on the Council's web site.
-For the 2014/15 financial year, Heads of Service will be remunerated as follows:
+For the 2016/17 financial year, Heads of Service will be remunerated as follows:

-- Head of Transformation Grade 14
+- Head of Transformation Grade 14 (Post deleted wef 1 April 2016) - Head of Housing Services

-- Head of Housing Services- Grade 14
+Grade 14 (Post deleted wef 1 April 2016)

 - Head of Planning Services Grade 14

 - Head of Environmental Health and Community Safety Grade 13

 - Head of Culture, Leisure and Tourism Grade 13

-- Head of Operations Grade 14
+- Head of Operations Grade 14 (Post deleted wef 1 April 2016)

 - Head of Built Environment Grade 13

 - Head of Contact Centre Grade 14

 - Head of Business Support Grade 13

 - Head of Governance Grade 13

 - Head of Engineering Services Grade 14 Head of Finance Grade 14